 There will almost always be surprises, especially if you’re completing major renovations or completely overhauling a room.
 It’s important to keep a contingency for that situation.

-It is a popular option, but don’t forget that it isn’t the only option.
+It is a popular option, but don’t forget that it isn’t the only option for kitchen counters.
 By selecting a different material you might be able to save some money in this area and still achieve your desired end result.

 Moving appliances and fixtures isn’t as much work as you might think.
 Don’t live with an awkward set up you don’t like - move the toilet, sink or shower and make it work for you.